netzero-labs/netzero-labs/docs/tesla/Automation.md

    Check the "Past Runs" Automation tab for any failures.
 In rare cases, a command that Netzero successfully sends to Tesla might get lost on the way from Tesla to your Powerwall (e.g. if the gateway is in a bad state or updating firmware at the time).
 If this happens repeatedly, try resetting your gateway and contact us if the issue persists.

-3. **Can I combine more complicated rules, e.g. time AND Powerwall state of charge?**

-   Not currently, although that's on the roadmap.